arakelian/travis-ci-gradle-deploy-skeleton/README.md

-# How to deploy Gradle project to Maven Central using Travis CI
+# Deploying Gradle projects to Maven Central using Travis CI

+## Acknowledgements

-Inspired by similiar project by (Toshiaki Maki)[https://github.com/making/travis-ci-maven-deploy-skelton] for deploying Maven projects using Travis CI.
+This project was inspired by a similiar project by [Toshiaki Maki](https://github.com/making/travis-ci-maven-deploy-skelton) which deployed Maven-based projects to Maven Central using Travis CI.

+## Instructions

 ``` console
 $ git clone https://github.com/arakelian/travis-ci-gradle-deploy-skeleton